 - Data engineer (developing interfaces for getting access to the data)

-- Database administrator (managing the database, especially required in case you have several databases or if the database structure is too complex)
+- A database administrator (managing the database, especially required in case you have several databases or if the database structure is too complex)

 When can ETL be Useful?